benjaminbolling/RSW/paper.md

 ---

 # Motivation
-The purpose and aim of this package is to support research institutes and industrial complexes at which non-standard working hours are applicable with a computational tool to create rotational workforce schedules in a way that rules, such as minimum daily and weekly single continuous resting time, are followed.
+The purpose and aim of this package is to support research institutes and industrial complexes at which non-standard working hours are applicable with a computational tool to create rotational workforce schedules following a set of constraints (typically rules and workforce requests).

 ## Introduction
 Creating shift work schedules has always been a challenging task, especially such that are equal for all workers and at the same time distributes the shifts evenly and properly to prevent staff burnout.
 In order to achieve schedules for the workers that treats everyone equally, the focus will be on so-called rotational workforce schedules (RWS:s).
 Rotational workforce schedules means that the schedule rotates after time, and hence, the other option would be static shift schedules.
 In this project, the term 'shift arrays' is defined to represent all possible schedules following a list of constraints.